 Record-keeping: Section 7.6.2 of the Charter requires that NSWG meeting minutes contain the main points of discussion, any material or departing views of individual NSWG members and the outcomes of discussions.
 Section 6 of the Charter requires that draft meeting minutes be circulated to all NSWG members within seven days of the meeting’s conclusion and that a final agreed version be circulated within two weeks of the meeting date once NSWG have confirmed the accuracy of the minutes.
 While all NSWG decisions are required to be made public under Section 7.6.5 of the NSWG Board Charter, section 7.6.4 of the Charter declares NSWG meeting minutes confidential unless parties can show an (undefined) “legitimate interest”.
 The Charter does not detail procedures through which a stakeholder outside the NSWG could request access to NSWG meeting minutes.
 There was a change to the meeting minute template since 2015, with minutes of the new NSWG’s meeting (on 11 March 2016) clearly highlighting action points.

 Capacity of the NSWG: The NSWG Board Charter includes provisions for ensuring NSWG members’ adequate capacity to fulfil their responsibilities.
 As discussed above, section 2.4 of the Charter defines the NSWG’s responsibilities to advise the FGN President on strategies to ensure a seamless transition between NSWGs and preservation of institutional memory, including inductions.
-Annual EITI workplans have also included activities related to capacity building for specific stakeholder groups and the NSWG.
+Annual EITI work plans have also included activities related to capacity building for specific stakeholder groups and the NSWG.
 The induction for the current NSWG took place in April 2016, and the agenda is provided in the annex.

 Per diems: The NSWG’s per diem policy is described in Section 11.7 of the NSWG Board Charter.
 Per diems are set as a “daily subsistence allowance associated with being away from home on a NEITI related trip/assignment”.
 For NEITI-related travel, NSWG members are provided with a daily subsistence allowance “at the rate recommended in NEITI’s policies and procedures”, as well as two additional days’ per diems to cover the duration of travel.